neurobin/rnm/rnm.md

 : Force rename.
 Enables renaming some restricted files except */*.

 \--
 : If this option is passed, anything and everything after it will be taken as file path.
-Put all options before passing this option.
+Put all options before it.

 -h
 : Show help menu.